conradwolfe/conradwolfe.github.io/essays/smartquestions.md

 ## Intro

 “There’s no such thing as a dumb question”, I’m sure that everyone has heard this saying at some point in their lives.
 But is it true?
 After reading [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html#bespecific) by Eric Steven Raymond, I am of the opinion that they do exist, and things can get pretty ugly.
-But there are two sides to every coin.
+But don't worry, there are two sides to every coin.
 Having dumb questions means that we have smart questions too, and that’s something that I can get behind.

 ## What do smart questions look like?